MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
 In AliasMode, the TargetName will be the name of a domain that resolves to SVCB,
 AAAA, and/or A records.
+(See {{svcb-compatible}} for aliasing of SVCB-compatible RR types.)
  The TargetName SHOULD NOT be equal to the owner name, as this would result in a loop.

 In AliasMode, records SHOULD NOT include any SvcParams, and recipients MUST